 - English Language Intensive Courses for Overseas Students (ELICOS) Standards 2018 (if applicable).

 If you do not have this understanding, you will have difficulty completing the application.

 You may only submit an application if you have:

-- completed the financial viability risk assessment pack
+- completed the Financial viability risk assessment tool (xlsx)

 - made arrangements to ensure the organisation will have appropriate public liability insurance coverage to commence operations.

 You will also need to understand your obligation to make payments to the Tuition Protection Service (TPS), which protects overseas students in the event that a provider is unable to deliver a course.

 - Find out more about the TPS from tps.gov.au.

 The Australian Government Department of Education and Training provides fact sheets on the requirements of the National Code.